This topic describes how you can identify and update certificates that either you or another operator have set manually in BOSH CredHub.

-In this procedure, you use the CredHub CLI to review existing certificates and then check for manually set certificates.
+In this procedure, use the CredHub CLI to review existing certificates and then check for manually set certificates.
 If you find any manually set certificates that require updates, you can use the CredHub CLI to reset the certificate.

-Find BOSH Client Credentials and BOSH Director IP Address
+Find BOSH client credentials and BOSH Director IP address

 You need the BOSH client name and client secret to use the CredHub CLI.